 Tracktion Waveform involves one of the most impressive business models on the market.
 Every year the free music making software gets an upgrade and the previous model has its price tag shaved off.
 The latest version to drop the cost is Tracktion Waveform.

 This impressive interface is as user friendly as Garage Band yet with a little extra sheen.
-It features unlimited audio and MIDI tracks — depending on your hardware capabilities — plus it allows multiple plug in formats such as VST and Audio Units.
+It features unlimited audio and MIDI tracks — depending on your hardware capabilities — plus it allows multiple plug-in formats such as VST and Audio Units.

 Furthermore, each window is scalable so you can adjust everything to suit your workflow allowing for surprisingly linear fluidity.
+Not firmly in the category of free music making software for beginners, but still approachable.

 This, of course, is by no means an exhaustive list.
 Music production software, especially that of the free variety, pops up all the time.
 There’s a thriving community of developers making innovative plugins and entire DAWs all the time.
 This friendly competition makes it easier than ever for people to find the right workflow for them, no matter which platform you care to use.